FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

    NLS_puromycin_control_1_R2.fastq
    ```

-Now, move these files into the appropriate `rawdata` folders.
+Now, copy these files into the appropriate `rawdata` folders.
 Your files should now be organized like this:

 <img src="img/filestructure3.png" width="85%" height="85%">